sletonqu/cubase-head-tracking/README.md

-The Experience webcam tracker
+Cubase Head Tracking
 =============================

-A webcam face tracker that generates OSC messages to run Dore Mark's "The Experience - Fazioli F308" Player VR perspective.
+A webcam face tracker that generates OSC messages to run with Cubase DAW head tracking system.

+This project is currently under development and testing

+This is a fork of blah1898/the-experience-face-tracker project.